Tangorock/Daniel/README.md

 Hello There!
 My name is Daniel Kindl.
-Nickname Tangorock.
 I am 18 years old and currently studing Computing Science in Czech republic.
 My goals are to be an expert in Python, C# and Web Developing.
 These are my long-term goals.
 But you never know!